 This indicator reports the number and percentage of the Medicare fee-for-service population with multiple (more than one) chronic conditions.
-Data are based upon Medicare administrative enrollment and claims data for Medicare beneficiaries enrolled in the fee-for-service program, Within the county, there were 8,441 beneficiaries with multiple chronic conditions based on administrative claims data in the latest report year, representing 72.4 percent of the total Medicare fee-for-service beneficiaries.
-Almost 20 percent of these beneficiaries have six or more chronic conditions.
+Data are based upon Medicare administrative enrollment and claims data for Medicare beneficiaries enrolled in the fee-for-service program, Within the two counties, 72.2 percent of the total Medicare fee-for-service beneficiaries had at least two chronic conditions, and a fourth had six or more chronic conditions.